 Initial studies were performed on rabbits.
 In one eye, tumors and tiny shark cartilage pellets were implanted in the cornea.
 In the other eye, tumors and identical-sized pellets without shark extract were implanted.
 After 19 days, the animals were sacrificed because the tumor masses in the untreated eyes had continued to grow unchecked.
 They had become “three-dimensional and necrotic.”
 The tumors next to the implanted shark cartilage pellets, however, showed little evidence of any growth or new blood vessel formation.

-Next, came research from Belgium showing that oral dosage of dried shark cartilage extract was just as effective as injecting it!
+Next came research from Belgium showing that oral dosage of dried shark cartilage extract was just as effective as injecting it!
 Cancerous animals given the oral shark cartilage extract showed practically no tumor growth.
 In fact, after 21 days, their tumors were about 60 percent of their original size.
 On the other hand, after 21 days, the tumors in animals not taking the extract were 2.5 times their original size!
-(This unpublished study was performed at the prestigious cancer research center in Brussels, Belgium, Institut Jules Bordet, by Dr. G. Atassi in late 1989.)

 What’s amazing in all of these studies, is that shark cartilage extract doesn’t appear to have any direct effect on the tumors themselves.
 It works instead, by simply interrupting the blood supply and formation of new lymph and blood vessels.
-(J Appl Biochem Biotech 83;8:9) This probably explains why no toxicity was reported in all the studies performed in the last seven or eight years.
+This probably explains why no toxicity was reported in all the studies performed in the last seven or eight years.

 Studies have been conducted in humans as well, though.
 The studies so far have been done using individuals who were already severely ill and for whom other forms of treatment had failed.
 The results show remarkable benefits for both quality of life and longevity: reduction in pain, reduction in tumor size, recovery of energy, and simple survival.